You are here

 In addition, a revised disclosure must be filed whenever an investigator's significant financial interests and obligations change materially.

-The completed disclosure statement(s) should be placed in a sealed envelope, marked Confidential and sent to Nancy Dodge Reyome, Director of Research and Sponsored Programs, 204 Raymond Hall.
+The completed disclosure statement(s) should be placed in a sealed envelope, marked Confidential and sent to Jack McGuire, Interim Director, Research and Sponsored Programs Office, Saterlee Hall, Rm.
+238.